TristanSaucy/physics-test/paper.md

 parameterization in terms of an effective mass scale $M$ in the dimensionless gravitational coupling $\alpha_G(M)=G_N M^2/(\hbar c)$.
 Sweeps over $M$ reveal distinct mass-scale bands compatible with CMB/PTA/LISA/LIGO frequency windows under strict constraints.
+With frozen phenomenon-frequency anchors (Option 2), the strict end-to-end pairing yields a single configuration per GW band: the EM/strong/weak hits are identical across bands ((360, 2), (60, 4), (120, 3)), while gravity’s $(C,m)$ shifts to land in the selected GW window.
-We emphasize that this is exploratory and that falsifiability depends on freezing the remaining degrees of freedom (especially gravity “type” and frequency anchors).
+We emphasize that this is exploratory and that falsifiability depends on maintaining a small frozen menu of choices (especially gravity “types” and frequency anchors).

 ## 1. Motivation